 How To Design Event Name Badges (that don’t suck)

 Designing name badges for events can be a tricky task.
-Not everyone has a Designer on hand and many struggle to create badges that are not only visually appealing but also functional and eco-friendly.
+We’ve all been to a conference in Sydney or Brisbane where you end up squinting at someone’s chest, trying to decipher a tiny name tag—cringe!
+Not everyone has a designer on hand, and many struggle to create badges that are not only visually appealing but also functional and eco-friendly.
 Poorly designed name badges can lead to confusion, missed connections, and a negative impression of your event.
+After all, people warm up faster to others when they hear their own name—but that only works if the badge is easy to read!

 At Terra Tag we understand these challenges and have pulled together this comprehensive lookbook to inspire and guide you.
-You’ll find practical tips, design examples and a bit of creative flair to ensure your name badges are stylish, readable, and sustainable.
+You’ll find practical tips, design examples, and a bit of creative flair to ensure your name badges are stylish, readable, and sustainable.
+Whether it’s a corporate summit in Melbourne or a government workshop in Canberra, these tips will help your badges stand out for all the right reasons.

 Event name badges beautifully designed